 Evaluates an input value compared to a single value, a list of values, or a range of values using a defined comparison operator.

-Stops iteration if all input values meet the specified condition of true or false.
-It is functionally similar to the While iterator but is useful to stop a model if there is one While iterator in a model and no additional iterators can be added.
+Exits a model out of the iteration loop if the input values are set to true or set to false.
+For the set of input values, iteration will continue if all the inputs are true and stop if any one of the inputs is false.
+It is functionally similar to the While tool but is useful to stop a model if there is one While iterator in a model and no additional iterators can be added.

 In addition to the built-in logical tools in ModelBuilder, you can write your own functions and tools to perform if-then-else branching using custom Python functions with the Calculate Value tool.
 These functions can test conditions using a variety of arcpy and other Python capabilities, and output Boolean true and false variables.
 Similarly, you can write a Python script that tests conditions and outputs Boolean true and false variables, make the script a geoprocessing script tool, and add the script tool to your model.